DaveShepperd/ODS2/README.md

 **NOTE 1: As of Feb 11, 2024, there continues to be an error in the handling of file extents if they exceed the default (20).
 As a workaround, I set EXTMAX to 100 in makefile.linux which made it work with the images I had as samples.
 Your mileage may vary.**

+**NOTE 2: VMS stored important information in the file's meta data.
+Namely the record's format, size and attributes.
+Recovering files from VMS to plain Linux or Windows files could lose this important information.
+So to avoid data loss, some of that meta data is appended to the file name.
+Not always, but in the cases where it would otherwise be lost.
+Those cases are if the record format is FIXED whether or not there are record attributes or the format VAR or VFC and there are no record attributes.
+Or if during recovery of a VAR/VFC format file the record count is corrupt or otherwise in error.
+Note in all those cases the file is copied without modification.
+I.e. in binary mode.
+It is left as a exercise to the reader to further decode the file's contents.
+As an example, a recovered file might appear as

 **NOTE 2: As an option to help recover files when copying `*.*`, if a record's format is VAR but the attributes are 0 (none), then the file is copied in binary.
 Which means it will output the 2 byte record count, little endian, along with the record's data.
 That leaves the record structure in place.
 This will be indicated by having the text `.binary` appended to the filename.
 I.e. if the source file was FOO.BAR, the result file will be FOO.BAR.binary.**

 **NOTE 3: If while copying a file with a format of VAR or VFC and the record's count is bad and the /IGNORE copy option has been selected, the file will continue to be copied but as binary.
 This means the bad record count and all remaining data will be copied to the output unchanged with nothing further omitted or added.
-This action will be indicated by having the text `.corrupt_at_offset_xx` appended to the output's filename where `xx` is the offset in bytes from the start of the output file.
+This action will be indicated by having the text `;isCorruptAt;xx` appended to the output's filename where `xx` is the offset in bytes from the start of the output file.
 I.e. if the source file was FOO.BAR and it had an error at the output file's offset 1234, the output filename would be `FOO.BAR.corrupt_at_offset_1234`.**

 ## Building on Linux